Soledad Miranda

 Nightmares Come at Night

 In this film, Soledad plays a jewel thief's greedy girlfriend and spends her time spying on the neighbors, drinking, and lounging about naked.
 There has been much confusion about the chronology of Sex Charade and Nightmares Come at Night.
 It was said that Jess Franco made a deal after the success of Count Dracula to film three erotic thrillers and offered Soledad a part in each.
 Franco is known for shooting footage for several movies simultaneously.
 However, Sex Charade and Nightmares Come at Night were actually begun before Count Dracula (according to Alain Petit, this was verified by Franco himself, who said Sex Charade was shot first).
 Franco started the two films in his holiday time between filming The Bloody Judge and Count Dracula, with money from his friend Karl Heinz Mannchen.
 Petit says another producer invested more money later on and the films were completed.
 It is likely that Franco added Soledad into these films after working with her on the Dracula film.
 Soledad had not worked in erotic films before, but trusted Franco implicitly.
 He said, "I asked her about the problems of nudity, she said 'fwooh, my god, I have no this kind of problem.'"
 Concerned about maintaining her family's privacy, Soledad agreed to appear in these films under the condition that she could use a screen name, and that her known professional name would appear only on heavily-censored Spanish prints.
 Franco said, "She and the family didn't want to mention that name for a kind of sexy or half-erotic or whatever film."
 Franco agreed with the request, concocting a new identity for his star with the name "Susann Korda."
 Franco said, "We ask her of course, 'How you like to be called Susann Korda?'
 [She] said 'Strange, it's funny but I like.'"
-According to Petit, Franco later regretted having advised Soledad to make this career move, feeling that it ultimately factored in her fatal accident.
 (Lest there be any confusion, be aware that "erotic" in this case does not mean pornographic!
 It just means sexy nudity; in fact, these films are less graphic sexually than many mainstream films made today.)
 These films share many of the same cast members (several of which Soledad had worked with before), including Paul Müller, Diana Lorys, and Maria Rohm.
 Jess Franco reportedly produced Nightmares Come at Night himself and therefore was free from any censorship, so it is very erotic.
 It was released in Belgium several years after it was made and has been unavailable until its DVD release.

 Soledad fans should see it because: Her part is small, but very upbeat for a Franco movie.
 She looks great!